 The Garante states that the owner of a website is required to prove that they have obtained valid consent according to the standards of the GDPR (see proof vs records of consent).

-Cookie Preference Logs are now available in our Cookie Solution.
-Click here for more info on how to activate Cookie Preference Logs within your Cookie Solution.
+The Cookie and Consent Preference Log is now available in our Privacy Controls and Cookie Solution.
+Click here for more info on how to activate the Cookie and Consent Preference Log within your Privacy Controls and Cookie Solution.

-If you have activated the Cookie Preference Log, you are already collecting consents in accordance with the new guidelines of the Garante.
+If you have activated the Cookie and Consent Preference Log, you are already collecting consents in accordance with the new guidelines of the Italian Data Protection Authority.

-You can now request a new consent when preferences are not stored in the log, for example because they were collected before the activation of the Cookie Preference Log.
-To do so, just integrate the Cookie Solution using the new code available (you will notice the presence of the
+You can now request a new consent when preferences are not stored in the log, for example because they were collected before the activation of the Cookie and Consent Preference Log.
+To do so, just integrate the Privacy Controls and Cookie Solution using the new code available (you will notice the presence of the